skarre-r/homelab/README.md

 # Homelab

-Docker-compose files for running several services on a TrueNAS Scale (RC) box.
+Docker-compose files for running several services on a TrueNAS Scale box + a couple of Raspberry Pis.

-> Note: some services require additional configuration!
+> Note: some services, like wireguard, require additional configuration!

 ## Get started